tytydraco/yessleep/out/Posting_before_I_head_into_the_mountains_will_explain.md

 It was the exact same video I was listening to...

-My hand were literally shaking as I typed 'That's... that's the one.
+My hands were literally shaking as I typed 'That's... that's the one.
 The exact playlist..."

 A notification popped up again only this time it took a minute or so.

-"Woah spooky.
+"Spooky.
 This is r/Glitch_in_the_Matrix material."

 It was a random user.

 I started to type "Honestly I'm a little freaked out..." but I decided I wasn't going to say anything.

 I clicked off the page and started browsing some other posts.
-If this was bothering me I should just ignore it, it was obviously just one of those super unlikely coincides.
+If this was bothering me I should just ignore it, it was obviously just one of those super unlikely coincidences.
 Like that woman who met her identical twin overseas in a restaurant, or the guy who went on vacation to some random place and saw his missing neighbour.
 Something like that I thought.

 I should have let it go but as you can tell from reading this, I clicked back on the comment chain.